Bookminders: History

-During a meeting with one such firm, a partner remarked that Bookminders’ approach sounded like the wave of the future.
-Tom replied, “We’re going to make it the wave of the present!”
-The employee-first focus, unique compensation model, timely and cost-effective financials, and commitment to quality poised the company for considerable growth over the next several decades, proving Tom’s vision correct.
+Over the next seven years, Tom continued his career in factory automation.

+When Tom launched Bookminders in 1991, he enlisted the help of Diane’s twin sister, Lynne.

-Bookminders’ employee-centric model, dedication to quality, and innovative approach led to sustainable growth.
-By integrating cutting-edge technology over the years, the company transitioned from using floppy disks and shared email accounts to a customized, cloud-based platform that supported remote work long before it became mainstream.
-Today, Bookminders is a premier provider of outsourced bookkeeping for nonprofits and mid- to large-sized businesses.
-It continues to be distinguished by its focus on quality, affordability, and an employee-centric culture, with the tagline: "Driven by Excellence, Distinguished by Trust."
-Recognized early on as one of Pittsburgh’s Fastest Growing Private Companies and a champion for home-based workers, the company set a new bar for work-life balance expectations in Pittsburgh’s accounting community.
+Over the years, the company transitioned from using floppy disks and shared email accounts to a customized, cloud-based platform that supported remote work long before it became mainstream.
+Today, Bookminders is a provider of outsourced bookkeeping for nonprofits and mid- to large-sized businesses.

 A focus on building resources tailored to non-profits and small to mid-size businesses, along with the opening of the Philadelphia office in 2006, led to Bookminders’ emergence as the premier outsourced bookkeeping service in Pennsylvania.
 Over the next decade, its innovative concept and in-demand services resulted in the launch of two additional locations: a Cherry Hill, New Jersey office and Eastern Maryland.
 The strong, employee-centric culture and remote opportunities attracted an influx of staff.
 Finally, with an abundance of resources and growing demand, Bookminders expanded its footprint beyond the Eastern United States with a Central Texas location in 2022 and Indiana office in 2024.